-Contingency fee-based personal injury attorneys and Fortune 500 company CEOs have one thing in common.
-Both can defer income taxes to future years using non-qualified deferred compensation plans.
-So, if you want to be like a Fortune 500 CEO and grow your wealth as they do, consider deferring your legal fees.
+Contingency fee-based personal injury attorneys and Fortune 500 company CEOs have one thing in common: Both can defer income taxes to future years using non-qualified deferred compensation plans.
+So, if you want to emulate the tax planning strategies of a Fortune 500 CEO and grow your wealth as they do, consider deferring your legal fees.

 To further illustrate what we mean: In 2014, 78% of Fortune 500 company executives had deferred compensation as part of their income package.
 In 2017, 92% of Fortune 500 company executives were receiving much of their income through deferred compensation.

 This trend indicates that Fortune 500 executives understand the power and the value of reducing their current year income taxes by receiving their income through deferred compensation plans that stretch out their income and pay into the future.

 Contingency fee attorneys can do the same thing on each case.